Always Choose Custom Branded Games Over Reskinned Games

-Your brand deserves better than settling for content that isn’t exactly what you want, but is the closest fit you can find.
-You wouldn’t do it in any other areas of your marketing, so why do it here?
+Your brand deserves better than settling for a ready made game that isn't exactly what you want, but is the closest fit you can find.
+You wouldn't do it in any other areas of your marketing, so why do it here?
 Would you pick an off-the-shelf TV or print advertisement and just put your logo on it?
 Imagine having the exact same advert as ten other companies, just with the logo changed.

-Although there’s no such thing as a truly unique game, there’s a world of difference between say, having two car racing games, both built from the ground up and just swapping out some basic visual elements (or worse, just adding your logo) on one game to create another virtually identical one.
+Although there's no such thing as a truly unique game, there's a world of difference between say, having two car racing games, both built from the ground up and just swapping out some basic visual elements (or worse, just adding your logo) on one game to create another virtually identical one for a different brand.

 When it comes to creating any form of content to help promote your business, making it as unique as possible is of the utmost importance and generic pre-made content should be avoided.

 Each New Version Offers Diminishing Returns

-In this case it really wasn’t a problem, because they were all for the same client (in order to maximise their return on the initial investment), anything extra we could squeeze out of the two subsequent partially reskinned versions of the game was a bonus.
-Using a reskinned game from the start, is another story.
-You don’t know how many times it’s been used previously.
-You could be the 100th business to use it, then you have a problem.
+In this case it really wasn't a problem, because they were all for the same client (in order to maximise their return on the initial investment), anything extra we could squeeze out of the two subsequent partially reskinned versions of the game was a bonus.
+Using a ready made game from the start, is another story.
+You don't know how many other brands have used it previously.
+You could be the 100th business to use a game, then you have a problem.
 Also, bear in mind these were fairly significant reskins, not just a logo swap.
-I’d expect the drop to be significantly greater when just the logo changes.
+I'd expect the drop to be significantly greater when just the logo changes.

 Custom branded games don't have this problem.
 You're guaranteed to be the first business in that line, so maximising the potential exposure for your brand.